At a Glance

 Lower Sabie

-After a morning game drive around Berg-en-Dal, Lower Sabie will be our destination for the next two nights.
 Morning and afternoon game drives are very likely to produce lion and leopard in particular, and even if unsuccessful, we are likely to pick up at least one of these species on an exciting night drive.
 Wrap up warm for this, as nights here can be chilly!

-Days Ten to Eleven
+Days Twelve to Thirteen

 Satara